 If you elect to use the free version of Phantom VPN, you cannot access customer support.
 Customer support is only available to paying customers.
 If you have a problem, you must try to find the answer yourself in the company’s Knowledge Base.

 Perhaps even worse is the fact that if you paid for a plan, customer support is still inferior.
 During testing, we found it challenging to obtain answers to our questions from customer support.
 If you’ve invested in a VPN, you should expect to receive top-of-the-line customer support to help you when you need it most.

 Lack of Alternative Device Capability

 As mentioned, Phantom VPN works with devices such as mobile phones and desktop computers.
 However, Avira’s device support ends there.
-You cannot use this product with routers, smart TVs, or game consoles.
+You cannot use this product with routers, smart TVs, or game consoles (We dont recommend it for gaming though).
 Typically, this is something that comes standard with paid VPN services.
 You also cannot use this VPN service with Linux or alternative operating systems.

 Additionally, some customers indicated that they had problems using the VPN service on their Mac.
 They said that it worked well with Windows but that the product froze immediately upon switching to Mac.

 Although Avira offers its VPN service for free, there are also paid upgrades available.
 Below, you’ll find a thorough breakdown comparing the various Phantom VPN plans.